mrmarganski/mkdoc/docs/index.md

 !!! info "Flexible Learning"
     While working within a *PHASE* you may complete modules in any order that suits your schedule.
 However, **check the Prerequisites** at the top of each page to ensure you are eligible to complete the assignment.

+!!! tip "📅 Stay on Schedule"
+    Skill-training seminars for specific modules are scheduled throughout the season.
+Check the [Team Google Calendar](https://calendar.google.com/calendar/embed?src=c_a246400a88a21fe4e3b65cc96f43ae4020788d8410fe2a1c572ab632d872a20a%40group.calendar.google.com&ctz=America%2FNew_York) frequently—missing a seminar may delay your ability to complete a module!

 ---

 ## 🏁 Phase 1: Rookie Foundations